edlombanal/car_rental/README.md

 models: database models
 node_modules
 test: unit test and such
-utils: utilities and enviroment variables
+utils: utilities and environment variables